AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/manage-project-finance-area.md

 </table>

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
-Overview of the Finance subtab

-Consider the following when viewing or editing information in the Finance subtab:
+Overview of the Finance subtab Consider the following when viewing or editing information in the Finance subtab :

-* The financial information you can find on the Finance subtabof a projectrepresents values that roll up to the project level from tasks, as well as information entered directly on the project.
+* The financial information you can find on the Finance subtab of a projectrepresents values that roll up to the project level from tasks, as well as information entered directly on the project.
 Some financial information can be managed at the project as well as the task level.
-* You must have View permissions on the project as well as access to Financial Data from your access level in order to be able to view the Finance subtabon a project.
+* You must have View permissions on the project as well as access to Financial Data from your access level in order to be able to view the Finance subtab on a project.
-* You must have Manage permissions on the project as well as access to Financial Data from your access level in order to be able to edit the information on the Finance subtab.
-However, we recommend that only the Project Owner should edit the information on this subtab.
+* You must have Manage permissions on the project as well as access to Financial Data from your access level in order to be able to edit the information on the Finance subtab .
+However, we recommend that only the Project Owner should edit the information on this subtab .

 ## View Finance information on a project

 1. Go to a project.
-1. Select the Project Details tab.
+1. Select the **Project Details** tab.
-1. Click the Finance subtab.
+1. Click the **Finance** subtab.

-1. View the following fields in the Finance subtabof the project:
+1. View the following fields in the Finance subtab of the project:

    <table cellspacing="0">
     <col>